Atharva-Agnihotri7115/Atharva-Agnihotri7115/README.md

 ## Hello!
 Hello!
-I'm Atharva, 18 Y/O rookie developer
+I'm Atharva, 18 Y/O

 ## Little Info About Me
-Just Started
+Just a tech enthusiast have previously worked in development for Realme XT,Realme Nemo(RM6785),Realme X,Redmi Note 10Pro,Poco F1
 ## Can I contact you?
 Yes Why Not!
 Contact Me On Gmail:- atharva.agnihotri7115@gmail.com
 ## What's your project now?
-Working On Development For Realme X (RMX1901)
+Nothing As of now